 We have incurred substantial net losses since our inception and may continue to incur losses for the foreseeable future, as we continue our product development activities.
 As a result of our limited operating history, we have limited historical financial data that can be used in evaluating our business and our prospects and in projecting our future operating results.
-Through December 31, 2015, we have accumulated a total deficit of \$54,150,157.
+Through December 31, 2016, we have accumulated a total deficit of \$55,933,862.

 Additionally, we have received a "going concern" opinion from our independent registered public accounting firm.
-As reflected in the consolidated financial statements that are filed with this Annual Report on Form 10-K, we are a pre-revenue company with no material amount of earned revenue since our inception.
+As reflected in the consolidated financial statements that are filed with this report, we have been pre-revenue company with no material amount of earned revenue since our inception and just recently launched our first commercial product on August 24, 2016.
 This raises substantial doubt about our ability to continue as a going concern.
 Our ability to continue as a going concern is dependent upon our ability to raise additional capital and implement our business plan.
 If we are unable to achieve or sustain profitability or to secure additional financing on acceptable terms, we may not be able to meet our obligations as they come due, raising substantial doubts as to our ability to continue as a going concern.
 Any such inability to continue as a going concern may result in our common stock holders losing their entire investment.
 There is no guarantee that we will become profitable or secure additional financing on acceptable terms.
 Our consolidated financial statements contemplate that we will continue as a going concern and do not contain any adjustments that might result if we were unable to continue as a going concern.
 Changes in our operating plans, our existing and anticipated working capital needs, the acceleration or modification of our expansion plans, increased expenses, potential acquisitions or other events will all affect our ability to continue as a going concern.